Spiritdude/Nautilus_Thumbnailer_STL/README.md

 # Nautilus STL Thumbnailer

-~~This thumbnailer requires [OpenSCAD](https://openscad.org) as backend, once you installed it then~~ With newer GNOME "bwrap" (bubblewrap) thumbnail processes, the approach using OpenSCAD to render STL files no longer works.
+~~This thumbnailer requires [OpenSCAD](https://openscad.org) as backend, once you installed it then~~ With newer GNOME Nautilus the thumbnail processes are "bwrap" (bubblewrap) and so the approach using OpenSCAD to render STL files no longer works.
 As a remedy `stl2pov`, `stl2png.pl` and `povray` are required to do the same.

 ## Requirements